emc211/optane-kdb-report/README.md

 ## Background

-While there has been research published in the kdb community showing the effectiveness of Optane as an extremely fast disk, ["performing up to almost 10 times faster than when run against high-performance NVMe"](https://kx.com/blog/overcoming-the-memory-challenge-with-optane), there as yet, has been no published research using Optane as a volatile memory source.
-Traditionally the bottle neck of market data platforms has been the amount of DRAM on a server, which in turn determines how many RDB's a server can host to serve queries for the most recent days data.
-This blog looks at wether Optane can be used to help solve this problem when mounted in DAX enabled App Direct Mode.
-It also provides a few useful utilities for moving your data into Optane with minimal effort, and documents the observed performance.
+While there has been research [published](https://kx.com/blog/overcoming-the-memory-challenge-with-optane) in the kdb community showing the effectiveness of Optane as an extremely fast disk, there as yet, has been no published research using Optane as a volatile memory source.

+Traditionally the choke point of a market data platform has been the amount of DRAM available on a server, which determines how many RDBs can be run to server queries for todays data.This blog:
+- Looks at wether Optane mounted in AppDirect mode can be used to help solve this problem
+- Provides useful utilities to move data in and out of Optane memory
+- Documents the observed performance

-It is assumed the reader already has some knowledge of kdb, Optane persistent memory and how kdb has been adapted to interact with it.
-More information on this [here](https://code.kx.com/q/kb/optane).
+It is assumed the reader already has some knowledge of kdb and Optane.
+This paper contains some details on how to use Optane but a lot more detail is available [here](https://code.kx.com/q/kb/optane) on the Kx wiki.
 A good tech talk is also available from [AquaQ](https://www.aquaq.co.uk/q/aquaquarantine-kdb-tech-talks-2/#optane).

-## Filesystem backed memory
+This paper was produced in partnership with Intel, so focuses on Optane memory, but the concept is interchangeable wiht other filesystem backed memory sources.

+## KDB Utility Functions for Optane Memory

-Filesystem backed memory is available in kdb by use of the [-m command line option](https://code.kx.com/q/basics/cmdline/#-m-memory-domain) and the [.m namespace](https://code.kx.com/q/ref/dotm/).
-To move a table or some columns into filesystem backed memory,such as Optane, you simply define them in the .m namespace without any other codes changes required.
+Optane memory is accessible in kdb by use of the [-m command line option](https://code.kx.com/q/basics/cmdline/#-m-memory-domain) and the [.m namespace](https://code.kx.com/q/ref/dotm/).
+To move data into Optane simply define it in the .m namespace.
+No other code changes are required.
 This can be accomplished by using the following two functions from the [mutil.q](../src/q/mutil.q) script.

 ```q
 .mutil.colsToDotM:{[t;cs] // ex .mutil.colsToDotM[`trade;`price`size]